benclifford/hallowbit/README.md

 the microbit which I expect to be nearer my torso.
 (GBP 4 for 10 metres
 - this bit is measuring in SI not Imperial)

+Rule of thumb for thread length: use twice as much as the distance I'm expecting to trace.